Homemade Fajitas with Gluten-Free Corn Tortillas – a family meal for everyone (and fussy eaters!)

 There are three parts to this recipe:

 - Making your own gluten-free fajita seasoning (optional)

 - Making your own gluten-free corn tortillas (optional)

 - Preparing and cooking chicken and vegetable fajitas

 NOTE: You can skip the first two parts if you are able to buy gluten-free fajita seasoning and ready-made corn tortillas.

 An easy weekday dinner can be planned ahead by adding this FAJITA seasoning with a few tablespoons of olive oil to your favourite meat, whether it’s chicken, beef, pork or lamb.
 You can marinate it overnight or for a minimum of 30 minutes before cooking.

 Without a doubt, homemade corn tortillas taste better than the store-bought variety.

-Albeit, they do look rustic and not as perfectly round as the store-bought variety, but I can assure you that they taste amazing and are soft, heathier and cheaper.
+Although they do look rustic and not as perfectly round as the store-bought variety, I can assure you that they taste amazing and are soft, healthier and cheaper.

-Before you attempt this recipe, make sure you can buy Masa Harina, which is dried corn that has been soaked in calcium hydroxide and then finely ground to make Masa Harina, literally translated from Spanish as flour dough.
+Before you start cooking this recipe, make sure you can buy Masa Harina, which is dried corn that has been soaked in calcium hydroxide and then finely ground to make Masa Harina, literally translated from Spanish as flour dough.